tompereira09/lily-lang/README.md

 <h3>This is the repository for my programming language, I am mostly using it to store my progress on learning about compiler engineering.</h3>

 List of additions:
+  - Now Keeping Track Of Lines(for future error handling)
   - Started working on the print keyword(only detecting it for now, hardest thing until now)!
   - Organized some small stuff for optimization
   - File Opening Error Handling(Small Addition).